nevingrowingstars/agora_demo/README.md

     flutter run -d chrome

-When the application is started, you will see an option to join classroom as Tutor or as a Student.
+Once the application is started, you will see an option to join classroom as Tutor or as a Student.
 Login as a Tutor from one machine and as Student from another machine.

 Select the audio input, audio output and video device from the list.